amirip/MuSe-2024/README.md

 ## Sub-challenges and Results
 For details, please see the [Baseline Paper](#).
-If you want to sign up for the challenge, please fill the form [here](https://www.muse-challenge.org/challenge/participate).
+If you want to sign up for the challenge, please fill out the form [here](https://www.muse-challenge.org/challenge/participate).

 * MuSe-Perception: predicting 16 different dimensions of social perception (e.g. Assertiveness, Likability, Warmth,...).
- *Official baseline* : **.3573** mean Pearson's correlation over all 16 classes.
+ *Official baseline*: **.3573** mean Pearson's correlation over all 16 classes.

-* MuSe-Humor: predicting presence/absence of humour in cross-cultural (German/English) football press conference recordings.
+* MuSe-Humor: predicting the presence/absence of humor in cross-cultural (German/English) football press conference recordings.
 *Official baseline*: **.8682** AUC.